Lundy: Marisco family

 In 1242, Henry III sent troops to the island.
 They scaled the island's cliff and captured William de Marisco and 16 of his "subjects".
 Henry III built the castle (sometimes referred to as the Marisco Castle) in an attempt to establish the rule of law on the island and its surrounding waters.
-In 1275 the island is recorded as being in the Lordship of King Edward I but by 1322 it was in the possession of Thomas, 2nd Earl of Lancaster and was among the large number of lands seized by Edward II following Lancaster's execution for rebelling against the King.
-At some point in the 13th century the monks of the Cistercian order at Cleeve Abbey held the rectory of the island.
+In 1275, the island is recorded as being in the Lordship of King Edward I but by 1322 it was in the possession of Thomas, 2nd Earl of Lancaster and was among the large number of lands seized by Edward II following Lancaster's execution for rebelling against the King.
+At some point in the 13th century the monks of the Cistercian order at Cleeve Abbey in Somerset held the rectory of the island.

 Piracy

 Over the next few centuries, the island was hard to govern.
 Trouble followed as both English and foreign pirates and privateers – including other members of the Marisco family – took control of the island for short periods.
 Ships were forced to navigate close to Lundy because of the dangerous shingle banks in the fast flowing River Severn and Bristol Channel, with its tidal range of 27 ft, one of the greatest in the world.
 This made the island a profitable location from which to prey on passing Bristol-bound merchant ships bringing back valuable goods from overseas.

-In 1627 a group known as the Salé Rovers, from the Republic of Salé (now Salé in Morocco) occupied Lundy for five years.
-These Barbary Pirates, under the command of a Dutch renegade named Jan Janszoon, flew an Ottoman flag over the island.
-Slaving raids were made embarking from Lundy by the Barbary Pirates, and captured Europeans were held on Lundy before being sent to Algiers to be sold as slaves.
+In 1627, a group known as the Salé Rovers, from the Republic of Salé (now Salé in Morocco) occupied Lundy for five years.
+These Barbary pirates, under the command of a Dutch renegade named Jan Janszoon, flew a Moorish flag over the island.
+Slaving raids were made embarking from Lundy by the Barbary Pirates, and captured Europeans were held on Lundy before being sent to Salé and Algiers to be sold as slaves as part of the Barbary coast slave trade.

 From 1628 to 1634, in addition to the Barbary Pirates, the island was plagued by privateers of French, Basque, English and Spanish origin targeting the lucrative shipping routes passing through the Bristol Channel.
-These incursions were eventually ended by Sir John Penington, but in the 1660s and as late as the 1700s the island still fell prey to French privateers.
+These incursions were eventually ended by John Penington, but in the 1660s and as late as the 1700s the island still fell prey to French privateers.